Operation Soap

-History
+Precursors

-The Murder of Emanuel Jaques, an immigrant shoeshine boy, led to large protests to "clean up" Yonge Street in 1977.
+The murder of Emanuel Jaques, an immigrant shoeshine boy, led to large protests to "clean up" Yonge Street in 1977.
 The political momentum from the protests would lead to Toronto police raiding many adult stores, body-rub parlours, and shoeshine stands along Yonge Street.
 Police would raid these establishments and make charges against business owners, effectively closing down many businesses even if many charges were eventually dropped.

-Mayor John Sewell strongly supported gay rights in his 1978-80 term as mayor.
-He condemned police raids, including the controversial raid on the gay magazine The Body Politic, where Toronto Police confiscated the newspapers subscription lists, advertisers lists, and other user information.
+Mayor John Sewell strongly supported gay rights in his 1978–1980 term as mayor.
+He condemned police raids, including the controversial raid on the gay magazine The Body Politic, where Toronto Police confiscated the newspaper's subscription lists, advertisers lists, and other user information.
 Sewell strongly opposed these acts; however, his views ultimately cost him re-election.
 Without strong civic condemnation of raids on gay establishments, Operation Soap was the first raid on a gay establishment after Sewell left office.